giantswarm/docs/src/content/advanced/prometheus-remotewrite/index.md

 In this document you will learn how to use the Prometheus RemoteWrite feature provided out of the box by Giant Swarm.

-## Introduction to remote write is Prometheus RemoteWrite
+## Introduction to Prometheus RemoteWrite

 Prometheus allows users to replicate it's data into 3rd party systems like Cortex or even another Prometheus using its [remote APIs](https://prometheus.io/blog/2019/10/10/remote-read-meets-streaming/#remote-apis).
 To enable this behavior, Prometheus needs to be configured using [remote_write config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write) to define which endpoints to send data to.